Creative Commons Attribution-Noncommercial-No Derivative Works 3.0

 Dr [Andrew] Ducarel exhibited a Drawing, copied several years since by Mr. [George] Vertue, of the King’s House at Greenwich, built by Humphrey Duke of Gloucester A.D.
 1437, and which was pulled down in the year 1661, to make way for the present Royal Hospital there, the Original, from which this Drawing was copied is, as Mr. Walpole was pleased to inform us, in his possession.
 (SAL Minutes VIII.216-17)The reference to Vertue, the Society’s original engraver, who was responsible for many of the early plates in Vetusta Monumenta, suggests that the palace may have been on the radar of certain members of the SAL for some time.
 Horace Walpole’s interjection indicates his pride in possessing a unique record of the edifice, an impression reinforced by his directly mentioning his ownership of the same image in his Catalogue of Engravers (1763, 35).
 Images of the palace evidently possessed a degree of imaginative and social capital that was tied in part to the vanished building’s structure, but which also vested strongly in its associations.
 In 1757, Walpole had reprinted Paul Hentzner’s A Journey into England . . . in the Year M.D.XC.VIII, in which Hentzner visits “the royal palace of Greenwich . . .
 It was here Elizabeth, the present queen was born, and here she generally resides; particularly in summer, for the delightfulness of its situation” (Hentzner 1757, 47).
 Part of the account the SAL appended to their plate evokes sensibilities similarly attuned to the building’s given name, recording that

-The 1760 meeting did not lead directly to the Vetusta plate, but members of the SAL Council may have had the meeting in the back of their minds when in a meeting on 4 April 1765 they put plans in motion for commissioning “an Engraving of the ancient Royal Palace at Greenwich, from a Drawing in the Possession of .
-Ducarel, or such other Drawing as shall be approved of” (SAL Council Minutes I.112).
-The production of other engravings took precedence, but in a general meeting of the SAL on 27 February 1766, those present worked to determine which source image would be best suited to the Society’s needs:
+The 1760 meeting did not lead directly to the Vetusta plate, but members of the SAL Council may have had the discussion in the back of their minds when in a meeting on 4 April 1765 they put plans in motion for commissioning “an Engraving of the ancient Royal Palace at Greenwich, from a Drawing in the Possession of Dr. Ducarel, or such other Drawing as shall be approved of” (SAL Council Minutes I.112).
+The production of other engravings took precedence, but in a general meeting of the SAL on 27 February 1766, those present worked to determine which source image would best suit the Society’s needs:

-The phrasing in the minutes likewise implies that the members present doubted the attribution of the sketch to Elizabeth I, but that the minutes nevertheless record the potential association indicates that the glamour of this particular royal residence was a contributing factor in its inclusion.
-Seeking to recover evidence of the talents to Elizabeth I was hardly unusual.
+The phrasing in the minutes likewise implies that the members present doubted the attribution of the sketch to Elizabeth I, but that they nevertheless record the potential association indicates that the glamour of this particular royal residence was a contributing factor in its inclusion in Vetusta Monuments.
+Seeking to recover evidence of the talents of Elizabeth I was hardly unusual.
 She is the monarch who occupies the most space in Walpole’s Catalogue of the Royal and Noble Authors, and he cites George Puttenham’s Arte of English Poesie (1589) on the queen as a speaker “whose learned, delicate, noble Muse, easily surmounteth all the rest that have written before her time or since, for sense, sweetness or subtlety, be it in ode, elegy, epigram or any other kind of poem” (29).

 The Society’s Council meeting of 5 May 1766 received and approved an estimate of sixteen guineas from Basire for the work of engraving; the minutes also provide some details on the compilation of the plate text: